open-ephys/skillhub/source/Basics/physics/electronicsrefresher.rst

   Zc = \frac{1}{2 \pi fC}

-So the magnitude of impedance of a capacitor will decrease with increasing frequency.
+The magnitude of impedance of a capacitor will decrease with increasing frequency.
 The larger the capacitance C, the lower the impedance at a specific frequency.
+In electrophysiology, we are often interested in the impedance of capacitors at 1kHz, because that is the frequency at which spikes occur.

 .. raw:: html